mattslight/slightme/public_html/whitepaper/whitepaper.md

 ### The Traditional Model
-First we describe the traditional data science model as applied to most businesss in order to highlight the weaknesses, afterwards we compare this against the modern model to underline the advantages to be gained from newer ways of working (and thinking).
+First we describe the traditional data science model as applied to most businesses in order to highlight the weaknesses, afterwards we compare this against the modern model to underline the advantages to be gained from newer ways of working (and thinking).

 ![A Traditional Data Science model](./img/traditional-model.png "A Traditional Data Science model")